erich-hs/aws-eb-flask/README.md

 ```

 ## ElasticBeanstalk Environment
 Before starting a new EB Environment, make sure that your current `.gitignore` or `.ebignore` file indicates that the EB CLI should ignore your current `.venv` folder when deploying.
-It will avoid pusshing your local virtual environment to your EB referenced GitHub repository, which would lead to conflicts.
+It will avoid pushing your local virtual environment to your EB referenced GitHub repository, which would lead to conflicts.

 Important: Note that if an `.ebignore` file isn't present, but a `.gitignore` is, the EB CLI ignores files specified in `.gitignore`.
 If `.ebignore` is present, the EB CLI doesn't read `.gitignore`.
 * Initializie your EB project